A complete phase-field fracture model for brittle materials subjected to thermal shocks: Numerical Examples

 which is depicted in purple in \Cref{fig: 5_result/glass/plate-sections}.
 In essence, as the ratio $V/D$ is increased, the gradient in the temperature field becomes steeper near the immersion front.
 In what follows, all of the results were generated assuming this functional form of the temperature field.

 The material properties used for the model are provided in \Cref{tab: 5_result/glass/mat_prop}.
 Simulations were conducted for a plate with half width $b=8$ mm and an initial crack length of 5 mm.
+The horizontal dimension of the plate was taken to be 30mm, which was found to be sufficiently long to permit crack patterns to develop.
 The regularization length $\ell$ was set to 0.03 mm and an adaptively refined mesh with the finest mesh size of $h=\ell/5$ was used.
 To provide a small, symmetry-breaking perturbation, the initial crack is positioned with a uniform offset of $+0.25$ mm in the $y$-direction.
 As crack propagation occurs at speeds that are slow compared to the bulk wave speeds of the material, inertial effects were neglected for these simulations, and the displacement sub-problem was obtained as a quasi-static result.
+To fix the rigid body modes, displacement boundary conditions were prescribed as follows: the horizontal displacement along the entire far right edge of the domain was set to zero, and the vertical displacement of the center point along the same edge was also set to zero.

 We begin by presenting qualitative reproductions of the observed crack pattern trends.
 In \Cref{fig: 5_result/glass/pattern_general}, a series of crack patterns obtained using $V = 0.4$~mm/s and selected temperature jumps $\Delta T$ are shown.
 For $\Delta T < 47$\textdegree C, no crack propagation is observed.
 For the range $67$\textdegree C $\le \Delta T \le$ $127$\textdegree C, cracks propagate along a purely straight path.
 As the temperature jump increases to $147$--$167$\textdegree C, the cracks follow a regular oscillatory trajectory.
 With further increases in $\Delta T$, branching occurs.
 At $\Delta T = 307$\textdegree C, the initial crack first undergoes a snap-back, then continues to propagate forward in an irregular wavy pattern.